nubiquest-blogs/orchard-core-with-aspire/README.md

 - Add the Azure storage as a resource.
 - Add the app to the orchestration.
 - Pass the connection strings to the app.
+- Pass the Orchard administrator password to the app

 ## Implementation
 ### The App Startup